MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

     Your Linux terminal emulator will now connect to your server and prompt you to trust the key fingerprint.
 This will only be asked once, during the initial setup.
 Type `yes` and press Enter.

-4. Enter your secure passphrase

-    Enter your secure passphrase for your SSH keypair when prompted.
+4. Enter your secure passphrase for your SSH keypair when prompted.

 ## Beginning configuration of your server